rustadadam/chess/Miscellanious/notes.md

 - Helps create classes that can be created in different ways.
 - Encapsulation is like wrapping them... you "Has-a"
 - Inheritance is like "Is-a
+- Cohesian is like "I only do those things I need to do"

 ## Simplicity
 - Decomposition: Its like one bite at a time... splitting a big project into littler pieces